 But maybe when you love someone, you do things people do once they are really comfortable with you, such as sitting with them quietly, especially after a long, busy day.
 Maybe when you love someone, you don’t need noise all the time to feel loved and cherished and interesting.
 With all the noise around us, all the voices in our heads telling us to do more and be more, maybe love is quiet, letting you know that this is enough, that you are enough.

 15. Deep connection vs surface bond

-When you love someone, it’s entirely possible these surface things won’t be there.
+When you love someone, however, it’s entirely possible that dependence on these surface commonalities won’t be there.
 You could be completely opposite beings, but you’ll feel entirely safe and complete when you’re with each other.
-You’ll know your hearts and bodies are in good hands, you’ll challenge each other, make each other laugh and teach each other all about love and new worlds you can explore together.
+This is because your core values match.
+Things like what you want from a relationship, your ideas and ideologies, your value systems, and your goals for the future.
+You’ll know you two are in good hands with each other.
+You’ll challenge each other, make each other laugh and teach each other all about love and the new worlds you can explore together.

-Loving someone vs being in love can be as easy as listening to your gut, or as difficult as having learn and unlearn a lifetime of love lessons and love language.
-You may even find yourself wondering, ‘is it better to love someone or be in love with them?’
+Loving someone vs being in love can be as easy as listening to your gut, or as difficult as having to learn and unlearn a lifetime of love lessons and love language.
+You may even find yourself wondering, “is it better to love someone or be in love with them?”